-Back at school, Victor gets a letter from Dad.
-It seems that someone has murdered his little brother, William.
+- Back at school, Victor gets a letter from Dad.
+It's not good news: it seems that someone has murdered his little brother, William.

-Victor lurks around the woods near where his brother was killed.
+- Victor lurks around the woods near where his brother was killed.

-At home the next day (the gates have been opened by now), Victor finds out that Justine has been accused of the murder because she has a picture of Caroline in her pocket —the same picture William had with him right before he died.
+- At home the next day (the gates have been opened by now), Victor finds out that Justine has been accused of the murder because she has a picture of Caroline in her pocket —the same picture William had with him right before he died.

-Victor and Elizabeth are the only ones who think Justine is innocent.
+- Victor and Elizabeth are the only ones who think Justine is innocent.
 Well, Justine, too.

-But coward that he is, Victor won't tell anyone why.
-He’s afraid to be labeled a crazy person.
+- But Victor won't tell anyone why, because he's afraid to be labeled a crazy person.